Bobby Scott (politician): 1992

 In 1992, the Department of Justice directed the Virginia legislature to draw a black-majority district after the 1990 census.
 The legislature responded by shifting most of the black residents of Hampton Roads and Richmond into a newly created 3rd district.
 Scott won a three-way Democratic primary with 67% of the vote, which was tantamount to election in this heavily Democratic district.
 In the general election, he defeated Republican Dan Jenkins 79%-21%.

 1994-2008

 During this period, Scott was reelected every two years with at least 76% of the vote, except in 2004.
 That year, he was challenged by Republican Winsome Sears, a former State Delegate.
 He won with 69% of the vote, now the second-lowest winning percentage of his career.
 In 1994, Scott won 79.44% of the vote, defeating Republican Thomas E. Ward.
 In 1996, he won 82.12% of the vote, defeating Republican Eisle G. Holland.
 In 1998, he won 75.97% of the vote, defeating Independent Robert S. Barnett.
 He ran unopposed in 2000, 2002, 2006, and 2008.

 2010

-Scott defeated Republican Chuck Smith, a former JAG, 70%-27%.
+Scott defeated Republican Chuck Smith, a former JAG officer, 70%-27%.